rcoundon/logstash-wins/readme.md

         }
     }

+See the app.js file in Github for requires.

 ### Still to-do
 At the moment, the recovery from a Logstash outage relies on 60s passing after the socket has reported it's connected which is pretty poor.
 Working on finding a way to be able to determine and rely on the socket being properly writeable to Logstash without resorting to time period.
 If you've got a way, please do create a PR.